petercunha/Knock/README.md

 # Knock
 Scan random IP addresses on the Internet for open SSH and Telnet ports.
 Then automatically hack them by using THC-Hydra.
 The entire process is automated by Knock, and credentials are printed to console as they are found.

-When tested on a 25/5 Mbps connection, Knock found an average of 3 credentials per hour.
+When tested on a 25/5 Mbps connection, Knock found an average of 3 server login credentials per hour.

 ## Demo